jondashkyle/soundcloud-archiver/readme.md

 - **dev**: `npm run dev` to spin up a local sever and watch for changes
 - **build**: `npm run build` to bundle the js and generate an index file

+## quick thoughts

+- sound salvage name
+- domain?
+- have a checkbox agreeing to only downloading music upload to your soundcloud account which must be checked before going.

 ## flow

 - a paragraph about what is happening, and why